gingerale20/httpbin/README.md

 # HTTPBIN

 I am new to Go.
-This is my first real program in go, I doubt it will have any bugs beacuse of how small, it is, but I am open to bug reports.
+This is my first real program in go, I doubt it will have any bugs beacuse of how small it is, but I am open to bug reports.

 <br>